rbrightline/common/libs/is/README.md

 # @rline/is

-The library provides a set of functions for variable asignments.
-Most of the time we have to check the value is defined or not, this library provides very useful functions to prevent the extensive usage of if-else statements
+The library provides a set of functions to prevent the buggy code introduced by unkown, null, undefined, NaN, and empty strings.

 ## Installation